games-on-whales/gow/docs/collections/_contributing/docker-build.md

 ```

-## I don't trust you let me build the images myself
+## I don't trust you, let me build the images myself

 You sure can!
-We use docker buildkit, make sure it's installed in your environment.
+We use docker buildkit -- make sure it's installed in your environment.
 In order to build it locally run:

 ```